Positive Indexing

 - Traditional Oval/Round handle designs often provide a more comfortable grasp than flat-sided handles.

-- Oval/Round handles yield an inconsistent
+- These handles yield an inconsistent

 grasp, compromising our intuitive understanding of blade angle & position.